vitejs/vite/docs/guide/performance.md

    The longer it takes to transform a file, the more significant the request waterfall will be when loading the site in the browser.

    You can inspect the duration it takes to transform a file using `DEBUG="vite:plugin-transform" vite` or [vite-plugin-inspect](https://github.com/antfu/vite-plugin-inspect).
 Note that as asynchronous operations tend to provide inaccurate timings, you should treat the numbers as a rough estimate, but it should still reveal the more expensive operations.
+For setting environment variables on Windows platform, please refer to the [documentation](https://github.com/debug-js/debug?tab=readme-ov-file#windows-command-prompt-notes).

 ::: tip Profiling
 You can run `vite --profile`, visit the site, and press `p + enter` in your terminal to record a `.cpuprofile`.
 A tool like [speedscope](https://www.speedscope.app) can then be used to inspect the profile and identify the bottlenecks.
 You can also [share the profiles](https://chat.vitejs.dev) with the Vite team to help us identify performance issues.